 The future of transportation and logistics lies in embracing the right technologies, as well as accurate, real-time data.
 Companies need to stay agile and responsive to changing conditions in global supply networks and local demands in order to mitigate risk.

 The right strategy is vital.
-So too is a trusted and reliable financial partner with deep industry expertise like Dubuque Bank and Trust to help you realize your goals.
+So too is a trusted and reliable financial partner with deep industry expertise like Dubuque Bank & Trust, a division of HTLF Bank to help you realize your goals.
 We have the experience to help you adapt to the ever evolving transportation and logistics environment.
-Contact Dubuque Bank and Trust today to help you take the next step.
+Contact Dubuque Bank & Trust, a division of HTLF Bank today to help you take the next step.